Amazon River Cruise

 Embark on the voyage of a lifetime, sailing the earth’s mightiest river — the Amazon.

 The Amazon River originates in streams that run through the Andes Mountains then flows mightily across South America through Brazil, Peru, Colombia, Venezuela, Ecuador, Bolivia, Guyana, Suriname and French Guiana.
 Considered the longest river on earth, the Amazon runs at least 6,400 kilometers (4,000 miles), carrying with it more water than any other river in the world.
-It is responsible for about one-fifth of all fresh water that flows into the world’s oceans.

-Fact collectors may also be interested to know that the Amazon River has the largest area of land that flows into the river and more tributaries than any other river in the world, more than 1,100 of which seventeen measure over 1,500-kilometers long.
 The rain forest land around the Amazon and these tributaries become flooded every wet season, between December and May, when the river rises more than 9 meters (30 feet).
 Over 3,000 known species of fish swim in the Amazon River and more are constantly discovered.